xelab04/meetup.mu/README.md

 - [Mr Sunshyne](https://github.com/MrSunshyne/) for redoing the entire frontend and making it actually pretty.
 - [Bruno](https://github.com/eznix86/) for sponsoring the domain name for 2 years and helping with all my Laravel questions.
 - [Clifford](https://github.com/clifford2/) for initiating the frankenphp Dockerfile.
+- [Ish](https://github.com/ishwon) for fixing a bug I was too lazy to take care of.
 - [Alex (me)](https://github.com/xelab04) started the project, hosts it on K3s homelab, main Laravel dev.

+### Adopters

+Start using meetup.mu for your tech meetups!
+Contact me :)